miekg/learninggo/channels.md

 can (among other things) listen for incoming data on a channel.

-Using `select` in our program does not really make it shorter, because we run too few go\-routines.
+Using `select` in our program does not really make it shorter, because we run too few go-routines.
 We remove the lines 14 and 15 and replace them with the following:
 \begin{lstlisting}[caption=Using select,numbers=right,firstnumber=14]
 L: for {